joanalopes7/Data-analysis-with-ML/README.md

 "final_df" - The dataset with all preprocessing applied to the original data.

-"final_df_ML" - A subset of "final_df" containing only the columns necessary for machine learning and deep learning tasks.
+"final_df_ML" - A subset of "final_df" containing only the columns necessary for machine learning and deep learning tasks.<br>

 To ensure that all the project's dependencies are installed correctly, we recommend using a Conda environment.
-You can easily create the environment with the project's dependencies from the env.yml file included in this repository.
+You can easily create the environment with the project's dependencies from the env.yml file included in this repository.<br>

 **Steps to set up the environment:**